WEATHER FOR LJUBLJANA

 - Where to find information about Ljubljana weather for 15 days?

 You can find it on Accuweather Ljubljana website for example or here (in Slovenian).

 In Ljubljana, the average April temperature is around 11 degrees Celsius.
 The warmest April so far was in 2018 with an average temperature of 15.1 °C. The coldest was April 1958 with 7.6 °C, followed by April 1973 with 7.8 °C. The long-term average shows that in Ljubljana we usually measure up to around 100 mm of precipitation.
 Since the measurements took place in Ljubljana, April 1970 was the wettest with 239 mm of precipitation.
 The least wet was April 2007 with 6 mm.
 In April, the day lengthens rapidly and the strength of the sun’s rays in the second half of the month is already comparable to the strength of the sun’s rays in the second half of August.
 Please note that on calm and sunny days, the temperature difference between morning and afternoon can still be big.

 - Where to find information about Slovenia weather year round and Slovenia weather forecast?

 UK visitors often search for weather information on BBC weather Slovenia.

-- Where to find most accurate Ljubljana weather hourly information or what is current weather in Ljubljana like?
+- Where to find most accurate Ljubljana weather hourly information, or what is the current weather in Ljubljana like?